CrazyRobMiles/ROS-Intro/README.md

         ssh bigpi.local -l rob
         ```
     1. This should open a remote terminal session with no password required.
 If this works you will be able to use remote development with Visual Studio Code.
+## Install software
+Now that we have the Raspberry Pi running we need to install some software to make it useful.
+You might find that some of these tools are already installed - depending on which operating system you installed.
+You can do all this installation from the remote terminal session you opened using ssh in the previous step.
 ### Install git
 1. Now we need to install git on your machine:
     ```